d0k3/A9NC/README.md

 To send a file, use:
 3dslink -a [IP] [payload name]

-The file will be written to two places on your SD card:
-1. /arm9testpayload.bin
-2. /aurei/payloads/left.bin

 3dslink is included in devKitPro and also available [from here](http://davejmurphy.com/3dslink/).

-ARM9 Netload Companion will automatically reboot on a succesfull receive.
-[BootCTR9](https://github.com/hartmannaf/BootCtr9/releases) and [Luma3DS](https://github.com/AuroraWright/Luma3DS) can easily be set up to run the received file at a button press.
+The file will be written to a place of your choice on your SD card.
+At the moment, the places to choose from are all in in the [Luma3DS](https://github.com/AuroraWright/Luma3DS) payloads folder. __Developers please contact me if you need A9NC to write to a different location__.

 Requires devKitPro, ctrulib and zlib to compile.
 For easy zlib installation [go here](https://github.com/devkitPro/3ds_portlibs).